How much does life insurance cost?

 Because of the lifelong coverage and cash value component, a permanent policy costs much more than term life insurance (which can make it cost-prohibitive).
 On the flip side, a permanent policy might be a good option for those who want life insurance to be part of their long-term financial strategies.
 For example, it can be a good option for a parent who wishes to provide for a special needs child upon their death, whenever that may be, because the cost of care often remains high throughout that child’s life.

 Whole life insurance is a type of permanent coverage that provides coverage for your entire life and includes a cash value component that can grow over time.
 This cash value feature of permanent life insurance policies is attractive for some buyers because it allows you to have a product that includes both a guaranteed death benefit and a cash accumulation feature that can be used to supplement your financial planning needs, like saving for college or retirement.
 Whole life insurance, like term life, has level premiums, but they are substantially more expensive, with one estimate finding that whole life insurance is 5 to 20 times more costly than term life insurance.

 Universal life insurance

-This means that as you age and your needs change, you may choose to change the terms of your policy.
+Universal life insurance is similar to whole life insurance (that is, it lasts for your lifetime and has a cash value), but with a twist: As you age and your needs change, you can choose to change the terms of your policy.
 For example, you may opt for lower premiums earlier in the policy while your income is still growing and then opt for a lower face value later in life, when you have fewer financial obligations to cover.